2011 Fuzhou, Jiangxi bombings: Background

 In 1995 Qian Mingqi's home was demolished by government authorities to make way for a highway.
 He then saved up enough money to build a second home, which was also shattered by a second forced demolition.
 His second house cost about 500,000 yuan, and the authorities paid him only half of that for compensation.
 Because of the lack of compensation, he posted slogans to resist the demolition.
 According to his neighbors, Qian's wife was then hung upside down by the demolition team.
 She died a few years later from gall bladder disease.
 From the police report of the Fuzhou Police, Qian's wife has been dead for several years.

 After the ordeal he then discovered the land seized from him to make a highway was actually not used.
-By 2002 Qian began petitioning in Fuzhou and Beijing's government offices.
-Unable to find redress, he reportedly taught himself to use the internet, and cultivate a presence on various blogging platforms, hoping to get the attention of human rights defenders, academics, lawyers, reporters, and police.
+By 2002, Qian began petitioning in Fuzhou and Beijing's government offices.
+Unable to find redress, he reportedly taught himself to use the internet and cultivated a presence on various blogging platforms, hoping to get the attention of human rights defenders, academics, lawyers, reporters, and police.
 Not only did Qian fail to elicit the attention of anyone who might help him, but he became aware of other individuals who had similarly had their homes demolished.
-In one of his blog he accused Linchuan district party cadre of embezzling 10 million yuan in compensation funds after demolishing his house and that of seven other families.
+On one of his blogs, he accused the Linchuan district party cadres of embezzling 10 million yuan in compensation funds after demolishing his house and that of seven other families.
 Qian had two sons and one daughter.

 Bombings, especially ones of this sophistication, are rare in China, but this was the second in a month.
 Earlier in May 2011 in north-west Gansu province a "petrol bomb" was set off outside a bank by a former employee.
 There are very few ways for the Chinese people to redress or raise awareness of what they see as a wrong they have suffered, and therefore, as the BBC's Michael Bristow states, "some Chinese people occasionally take out their frustration in attacks like this."